 Start Planning for Fall Now With This Interactive Foliage Map

-The official end of summer isn't until late September, but it’s never too early to get excited for foliage season.
-To see when the leaves outside your window will be at their most brilliant, check out this map for the 2017 season from SmokyMountains.com.
+While summer doesn't officially end until September 22, it’s never too early to get excited for fall foliage season.
+To see when the leaves outside your window will be at their most brilliant, check out this map for the 2018 season from SmokyMountains.com.

-The tourism website put together the interactive visual by pulling historical weather data and forecasts for the upcoming months from the National Oceanic and Atmospheric Administration.
+The tourism website puts together this annual interactive visual by pulling historical weather data and forecasts for the upcoming months from the National Oceanic and Atmospheric Administration as well as historical leaf peak trends.
 By using the slider at the bottom of the map, you can see when fall foliage is expected to peak across the contiguous United States.

-On August 27, for example, most of the country is rendered in green, which means the leaves will not have started to change yet.
-Move into mid-September and the northern and central states show up with blotches of fall colors, with the lightest shade of yellow indicating minimal leaf change and deep red signaling peak foliage.
-By late October, most of the U.S. is brown, which means the leaves have passed their peak.
+As of September 10, for example, most of the country was rendered in green, which meant the leaves had not started to change yet.
+Move just a week or two ahead into mid-September, however, and the northern and central states show up with blotches of fall colors, with the lightest shade of yellow indicating minimal leaf change and deep red signaling peak foliage.
+By early November, most of the U.S. is brown, which means the leaves have passed their peak.

 Now that you know when exactly the trees will hit their peak, you need to make sure you’re around to see them.
 Here are some of the best spots in the U.S. to take in the seasonal show.